web3ideation/nextjs-nft-marketplace-w3i/README.md

 !!!W
+how should the UX for selling an nft be? does the user always need to input the nft address and token id? how do opensea and blur do it? try it out on testnet: mint an nft on goerli (like just deploy the regular nft on goerli) and try to list that on blur and opensea testnet.

+*DONE*
 Why nft contracts have to be registered at nft marketplaces before they can get listed:
 But: If a user wants to list an nft, they have to enter their nft contracts address anyway.
 Tho I want that without manual adding of the address that the user can see all their nfts already when connecting without having to "manual import" the nft contract addresse (like it is with metamask). however maybe if i just let the event log get scanned for ALL ERC721 nft addresses that can be achieved.
 Is that how the big marketplaces do it?